Installing Django 5.2 on PythonAnywhere

 source ~/.ve52/bin/activate

-The next time you start a console/shell, the shell should be using the .ve52
+The next time you start a console/shell, the shell should be using the .ve52 environment

 and you should see the virtual environment indicator in your shell prompt: